top of page

 Permanent Fleet Program

 To qualify for this program, you must have a fleet of at least 10 commercial vehicles registered at all times.
-Once you qualify, you can register/renew their vehicles quarterly, semi-annually or annually and can group specific vehicles into separate fleets and have each fleet expire at different periods.
+Once you are eligible, you can register or renew your vehicles quarterly, semi-annually, or annually, and group specific vehicles into separate fleets.
+Each fleet can have a different expiration period.

 Irrespective of your company name, your permanent fleet registration will end on December 31st.
 However, you can change this date to one of the following: